Thadzy/Thadzy-Obsidian/Resources/Circular Motion.md

 **Ans** Curvilinear motion. and more there is something more
 # Summary
 ```
-Circular motion is about the object moving alone the cirular path with centripetal acceleration and linear speed
+Circular motion is about the object moving alone the cirular path with centripetal acceleration and linear velocity and angular velocity.
 ```